Dexalot/dexalot-docs/docs/TradingFeeDiscounts.md

 ## Additional Trading Fee Discounts

 An additional fee discount is applied based on a user's ALOT holdings.
-This discount is applied cumulatively (i.e. if a user trades $110k and has 12k ALOT their maker discount = 8% + 6% = 14%).
+This discount is applied cumulatively (e.g. if a user trades $110k and has 12k ALOT their maker discount = 8% + 6% = 14%).
 Current fee discounts based on end of day ALOT balance are listed below:

 | ALOT EOD Balance | Maker Discount | Taker Discount |
 | --- | --- | --- |